-Located in the heart of the Rocky Mountains, the Municipality of Crowsnest Pass encompasses approximately 37, 919 hectares (93,697 acres) with a population 2018 population of 5,589 (Alberta Municipal Affairs, 2018).
+Located in the heart of the Rocky Mountains, the Municipality of Crowsnest Pass encompasses approximately 37, 919 hectares (93,697 acres) with a 2018 population of 5,589 (Alberta Municipal Affairs, 2018).
 Five urban communities are located within the Municipality of Crowsnest Pass including Blairmore, Coleman, Hillcrest, Bellevue and Frank.
-Highway 3 connects the municipalities in the Crowsnest Pass and is a major transportation route to British Columbia.
+Highway 3 connects the municipalities in the Municipality of Crowsnest Pass and is a major transportation route to British Columbia.
 The municipality has many historic attractions such as Frank Slide, Bellevue mining tours, and the Leitch Collieries.
-The economy of the municipality primarily includes coal mining and tourism.
+The economy of the municipality primarily in the past and presently includes coal mining and tourism.